fat

 Some fat cells are inherited whereas others develop throughout life.

 Several distinct kinds of fat exist.
 It’s in your genes to have certain characteristics.
 While poor lifestyle choices may play a role, this issue goes beyond that.
 More than a hundred different genes have been linked to obesity.
-Genetics likely accounts for between 40 and 70 percent of individual variability in body mass.
+Genetics likely accounts for between 40% and 70% of individual variability in body mass.

 Your ‘genetic fat’ may be measured in part by your body mass index (BMI).